 Buy it traditionally processed via fermentation.
 This means tempeh, tamari, miso, tofu etc.

 Give highly processed protein powders and mock meats a miss.

 Give soy containing products (check ingredient lists) a miss.

 Check what your animals product's animals ate if you can.

 And finally, only have it occasionally as part of a varied, balanced diet.

-Should you have concerns about your digestion, please raise this and how to strengthen it with me at your shiatsu session.
+Should you have concerns about your energy levels, anemia, digestion or other concerns please raise them with me at your shiatsu session.
 I am happy to answer any questions.

 * Are GMO's safe.
 A discussion with Professor Gilles-Eric Seralini Professor of molecular biology at the University of Caen in France. http://abc.net.au/radionational/programs/latenightlive/are-gmos-safe3f/3858030 http://www.the ecologist.org/blogs_and_comments/commentators/other_comments/686959/revealed_the_glyphosate_research_the_gm_soy_lobby_doesnt_want_you_to_read.html